 To form a corporation in Connecticut, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

-Under Connecticut law, your corporation's name must contain one of the following designations: corporation, incorporated, company, Society per Azioni, or limited; or the abbreviation corp., inc., co., S.p.A., or ltd.
+Under Connecticut law, your corporation's name must contain one of the following designations: corporation, incorporated, company, Societa per Azioni, or limited; or the abbreviation corp., inc., co., S.p.A., or ltd.

 Your corporation's name must be distinguishable from the names of other business entities already on file with the Connecticut Secretary of State.
-Names may be checked for availability by searching the Connecticut Secretary of State business name database.
-An available name may be reserved for 120 days by filing an Application for Reservation of Name with the Connecticut Secretary of State The form may be completed and filed online or by postal mail.
+Names may be checked for availability by searching the Connecticut Secretary of State business registry search.
+An available name may be reserved for 120 days by filing an Application for Reservation of Name with the Connecticut Secretary of State The form may be completed and filed by postal mail.
 The filing fee is $60.

-The registered agent may be (1) an individual who is a full-time resident of Connecticut (including a member or manager of the LLC), or (2) a Connecticut business entity, or (3) a foreign business entity which has obtained a certificate of authority to transact business in Connecticut.
+The registered agent may be (1) an individual who is a full-time resident of Connecticut (including an officer, director, or shareholder of your corporation), or (2) a Connecticut business entity, or (3) a foreign business entity that has obtained a certificate of authority to transact business in Connecticut.
 The agent must have a physical street address in Connecticut, not a post office box.
 Small corporations typically name a director or officer to serve as the initial agent.
 A different agent can always be named later.

 Set up a corporate records book in which you keep all of your corporation's important papers, including minutes of director and shareholder meetings, stock certificates, and stock certificate stubs.
 Keep your corporate records book at the principal office of your corporation.
 You can use a three-ring binder as the corporate records book or you can order a special corporate records kit through a corporate kit supplier.